bcooperstl/advent-of-code-2021/documentation/day15.md

 - risk_level - which gives the cost of entering this cell
 - visited - boolean indicating if the cell has been checked yet for Dijkstra's algorithm
 - min_risk_to_here - interver value of the minimal risk to get to this cell from the Dijkstra's algorithm origin cell
-- neighbor_direction - either NORTH, SOUTH, EAST, or WEST, indiating the path to this cell for Dijkstra's algorithm
+- from_direction - either NORTH, SOUTH, EAST, or WEST, indiating the path to this cell for Dijkstra's algorithm

 There will be a cavern class with the following:
 - 2-D array of points, corresponding to the world.
 The max size is 100x100